-Connecting the public with the Salish Sea Bioregion and its ecosystems through engagement, knowledge and awareness, the Shaw Centre for the Salish Sea offers a fun, interactive and informative experience of science and culture to young and old – welcoming over 70,000 visitors a year.
-It is a key tourist attraction and destination as the only aquarium in Greater Victoria and Canada's only aquarium and cultural centre dedicated exclusively to the Salish Sea .
+Connecting the public with the Salish Sea Bioregion and its ecosystems through engagement, knowledge and awareness, the Shaw Centre for the Salish Sea offers a fun, interactive and informative experience of science and culture to visitors of all ages – welcoming over 70,000 visitors a year.
+It is a top destination for families, school groups, and tourists as the only aquarium in Greater Victoria and Canada's only aquarium and learning centre dedicated exclusively to the Salish Sea.

-Located on the breathtaking Sidney waterfront - on the traditional lands of the WSÁNEĆ Nations of the Coast Salish Indigenous peoples - the Shaw Centre for the Salish Sea opened in 2009 and is an award winning aquarium and cultural centre dedicated exclusively to the Salish Sea Bioregion of BC.
-A unique non-profit organization, the Centre combines live aquarium habitats and marine mammal artifact displays (science & nature) with a permanent Coast Salish art collection (arts & culture), to provide an amazing opportunity for learning, exploration, and conservation of the natural beauty, ecological diversity, and cultural story of the Salish Sea.
+Located on the breathtaking Sidney waterfront - on the traditional lands of the WSÁNEĆ Nations of the Coast Salish Indigenous peoples - the Shaw Centre for the Salish Sea opened in 2009 and is an award winning aquarium and learning centre dedicated exclusively to the Salish Sea Bioregion of BC.
+A unique non-profit organization, the Centre combines live aquarium habitats and marine mammal artifact displays (science & nature) with a permanent Coast Salish art collection (arts & culture), as well as public and school learning programs and locally-focused Salish Sea Store - providing an amazing opportunity for learning, exploration, and conservation of the natural beauty, ecological diversity, and cultural story of the Salish Sea.

-- Public programming and self-guided tours to over 72,000 visitors annually including 10,000 school-aged students experiencing curriculum-based programs and summer camps.
+Public programming and self-guided tours to over 70,000 visitors annually including 10,000 school-aged students experiencing curriculum-based programs and summer camps

-The Centre is a catalyst for building a healthy and sustainable environment by engaging people in stories about the science, culture, and traditions of the Salish Sea Bioregion so that we can protect and conserve it for seven generations and beyond.
+The Centre is a catalyst for building a healthy and sustainable environment by engaging people in stories about the science, culture, and traditions of the Salish Sea Bioregion so that we can protect and conserve it for future generations.

 Our vision is for a healthy and sustainable Salish Sea Bioregion.